 The beautiful stained glass window was donated by Mr Sydney in memory of his wife who died in Bournemouth in 1872.
 The present organ was installed in 1892 and an opening recital was given by Mr WH Lee-Davies, organist of the Collegiate Church.

-In 1966, the church was demolished to make way for the onramps to the Settler’s Freeway along the shorefront.
+The Church was opened in October 1872 with the minister at the time being Rev Thomas Guard.
+The Church was closed on 7 December 1969 and demolished to make way for the onramps to the Settler’s Freeway along the shorefront.

 History from the Jubilee Sketch